BDC Hamburger Icon

 Editor's Rating: 8.7/10

-We chose AdvancedMD as the best medical software for ease of use because the color-coded navigation makes for an intuitive workflow and enjoyable overall experience.
-The dashboard can be configured and scaled quickly as practices grow.
+We chose AdvancedMD as the best medical software for ease of use because of features like its color-coded navigation, which makes for an intuitive workflow and enjoyable overall experience.
+We liked that the dashboard is readily configurable and easily scales and adjusts to practices as your office grows without making the software clunky to use.

 Tebra logo